Tom Kha Gai on your table in 30 minutes!

 - One pot wonder: both your protein and veggies cook in one pot which means only ONE POT to clean!

-- Easy: This coconut chicken soup takes less than 30 minutes to make from scratch but tastes like its been simmering for hours!
+- Quick: this coconut chicken soup takes less than 30 minutes to make from scratch but tastes like its been simmering for hours!

 - Less expensive: make a whole pot of Tom Kha Gai for the same price of a bowl at a restaurant!